cwendorf/EASI/docs/applications/EffectsFactorialDataApplication.md

-## Exposition Factorial Data Application
+## Effects Factorial Data Application

 This page implements a exposition pipe operator to analyze simple effects using factorial (between-subjects) data.